MetaMask/action-create-release-pr/README.md

 The default prefix is `automation_release-`, which creates branches named e.g. `automation_release-1.0.0`.

 If this Action is used with [MetaMask/action-publish-release](https://github.com/MetaMask/action-publish-release), both Actions must be configured to use the same branch prefix.
-Their branch prefix defaults are the same across major versions.
+Their branch prefix defaults are the same within major versions.

 ## Contributing